 - 2-5 players

-- 8+
+- Age 8+

 Qwixx is a simple roll and write where all players participate in every dice roll.
 However, you must be strategic about the numbers and colors you select each turn.
 Roll and write games have a set of dice and each player has a scoring sheet.
 The genre of roll and write games have become more popular in the last few years, and Qwixx is the perfect game to learn the genre.

 To play, there are six dice, two white, one yellow, one red, one blue, and one green.
 On a turn, the active player rolls and announces the total of the two white dice.
 All players have the option to mark any color on their sheet with the corresponding number.
 The active player only has the additional option to add one white die with any one of the red, yellow, blue, or green dice to select a number on their record sheet.
-The more numbers you can mark off the more points you score, but players must choose carefully once you cross off a number you can not go backwards.
+The more numbers you can mark off the more points you score.
+Players must choose carefully once you cross off a number you can not go backwards.

 Kingdomino